Pinerealm/printf/README.md

 ### Supported Flags

+- `-` - Left-aligns the result within the given field width (default is right alignment).
 - `+` - Forces to precede the result with a plus or minus sign (+ or -) even for positive numbers.
 - `space` - If no sign is going to be written, a blank space is inserted before the value.
 - `#` - Used with o, x or X specifiers the value is preceded with 0, 0x or 0X respectively, for values different than zero.
+- `0` - Pads with zeros instead of spaces.
+Ignored if precision is specified for integers.

 ### Length Modifiers